 Engage across multiple channels

 Engaging across multiple channels is incredibly important.
 No two people use the internet in the same way when searching for product purchase information, as you see in the graphic below.
 For some, social media, with its myriad of different platforms, form their most prevalent use of the internet.
 People do their chatting, shopping, and research through social platforms.
-For others, it’s traditional search that initiates most product searches.
+For others, it’s a traditional search that initiates most product searches.
 Some people primarily use messaging apps.
 As a digital marketer, you never quite know where your customers live online, so you must be wherever they choose.

 Thus, failing to engage across multiple channels is a big mistake.

-Using every channel as a means for pumping out product information and promotion isn’t the right strategy either, as you can’t build engagement by talking about yourself all the time online, any more that always talking about yourself doesn’t make you many friends.
+Using every channel as a means for pumping out product information and promotion isn’t the right strategy either, as you can’t build engagement by talking about yourself all the time online, any more than always talking about yourself doesn’t make you many friends.
 Similarly, you don’t want to say the same thing across every channel, since technical differences require different types of posts, while customers and prospects connected to your brand across different platforms find your unimaginatively similar posts don’t look like you care much about them.
 Finally, demographic and geographic differences across platforms mean you need different messaging to engage the types of users on a particular platform.

 Responding on Facebook or other channels